slgscott/HolyCrosser-CleanBoy/replit.md

 Preferred communication style: Simple, everyday language.
 User feedback: Deployment debugging sessions are frustrating when they go in circles without clear resolution.
 CRITICAL: Stop trying to fix static file serving with build scripts - this approach has failed multiple times.
+Decision: Move to Replit deployment instead of continuing Railway debugging.